hummingbot/hummingbot/documentation/docs/quickstart/index.md

 For more information, see [Ethereum node](/installation/node).
 To get a free node, see [Get a Free Ethereum Node](/installation/node/infura/).

+## Cloud Server (Optional)

+We recommend that users run trading bots in the cloud, since bots require a stable network connection and can run 24/7.

+Follow the guide [Set up a cloud server](/installation/cloud) to set up a cloud server on your preferred cloud platform.
+Hummingbot is not resource-intensive so the lowest/free tiers should work.

+!!! tip
+    Don't know which cloud platform to use?
+Read our [blog post](https://www.hummingbot.io/blog/2019-06-cloud-providers/) that compares and contrasts the different providers.

+If you just want to test out Hummingbot, you can skip this and install locally.

 ---
 # Next: [Install Hummingbot](/quickstart/2-install)